- Pilot program to reduce water loss

 Still not sure where your water's going?
 Many other states are using a new industry standard to evaluate water loss by completing a water audit derived from the American Water Works Association (AWWA) and the International Water Association (IWA).
 Download the water audit software.

-Use the chart below to better understand water audit terms (PDF).
+Use AWWA's publication to better understand water audit terms (PDF).

 Funding Your Leak Repair Projects